documentationfor yFiles for HTML 3.0.0.1

 pathEdges.forEach((edge) => highlightEdge(edge))

 The properties of the various ShortestPathResult classes are commonly either of type ResultItemMapping<TKey,TValue> or ResultItemCollection<T>.
 The former maps an element (commonly a graph element) to an arbitrary object.
 The latter is a collection of items.
-This is a convenient and type safe way to access the collections and maps the result of the algorithm consists of.
+These provide a convenient and type-safe way to access the collections and maps that the algorithm’s result consists of.

 ResultItemMapping